microsoft/pxt-arcade/docs/courses/csintro1/intro/info.md

 [![Link to Video](/static/thumbnail_play_video.png)](https://aka.ms/40544a-infoproperties2)

 1. Review the code below
-2. Create the sample code and run the code
+2. Create a new project and name it “do not touch the button”
-3. Save the code for the task (name it "do not touch the buttons")
+3. Create the sample code and run the code

 ```blocks
 controller.A.onEvent(ControllerButtonEvent.Pressed, function () {